Angel-ML/angel/docs/apis/PSModel_en.md

 		- modelName: String, model name
 		- row: Int, number of rows of matrix
 		- col: Int, number of columns of matrix
-		- blockRow: Int, number of rows of one block
+		- blockRow: Int, number of rows of one block (matrix slice)
 		- blockCol: Int, number of columns of one block
 		-  **ctx: TaskContext**, context of the PSModel Task
-			* a PSModel object needs to be bound to a Task since PSModel runs on Worker, as well as supporting the BSP and SSP sync models
+			* a PSModel object needs to be bound to a task since PSModel runs on the worker; also to support the BSP and SSP protocols
-			* implicit conversion is used: as long as a ctx object exists in the container of PSModel, it will be automatically injected into the PSModel, with no need of explicit calls)
+			* implicit conversion is used: as long as a ctx object exists in the container of PSModel, the ctx object will be automatically injected into the PSModel without explicit calls)

 ### 1. pull-type